Are you looking for a specialist in cardiac pathologies?

 Cardiovascular diseases are the leading cause of death in the world.

-At the slightest alert, do not hesitate to come and consult a cardiologist at the Turó Park Medical Center clinic, in the heart of Barcelona.
-Our clinic offers you personalized care so that you can continue to live serenely.
+At the slightest alert, do not hesitate to come and consult a cardiologist at the Turó Park Medical Center, in the heart of Barcelona.
+Our clinic offers you personalized care so that you can continue to live with good health.

 The most common heart diseases

-Cardiovascular diseases are caused by deposits of fat /cholesterol) visible on the walls of the arteries.
+Cardiovascular diseases are caused by deposits of fat or cholesterol that conglomerate on the walls of the arteries.
 This accumulation forms atheromatous plaques that limit the blood flow.

 In 80% of cases, a stroke is caused by a blocked artery.
-In detail, this pathology corresponds to the sudden stop of the circulation of the blood.
+More specifically, this pathology corresponds to the sudden stop of the circulation of the blood.
 This phenomenon completely prevents the supply of oxygen and glucose to brain cells.

 In the 20% of the remaining cases, stroke results from a ruptured vessel in the brain.
 Stroke is then considered to be hemorrhagic.